Allowing customers to have access to your business year-round is important for inclusion, but also for earning a profit!

 Keep track of weather updates in your area and put preventative measures in place before the snow or ice hits.
 You can find products that help prevent the build-up of ice for all types of surfaces, but they must be applied before ice and snow accumulate.
 Get to know how the weather in your region of the country affects access solutions and how to address them by reading our blog about it.

 Use a Plastic Shovel

 Aluminum ramps can outlast all of the elements, but using a metal shovel is a sure way to acquire damage.
 Metal shovels can scratch and dent aluminum ramps as you scoop snow away.
 Get rid of large piles of snow by using a plastic shovel to keep the path clear.
 This way you can protect the aluminum and your customers!

 Invest in a Snow Broom

 While they aren’t actually called snow brooms, we recommend keeping a thick-bristled push broom around to easily sweep snow off a ramp or stair system.
 After large piles are cleared with a plastic shovel, the push broom will clear any snow that’s stuck between the tread’s grooves.
 With the grooves cleared, an aluminum ramp can offer a better grip for slippery wheels or shoes that may use the ramp resulting in a safer experience for all.

 Lay Out Ice Melt

 To help prevent hazardous falls, we suggest sprinkling a layer of Magnesium Chloride salt substitute on the access solution to melt snow or ice accumulation.
-If you have a ramp made of aluminum, like our PATHWAY® HD Code Compliant Modular Access System, a simple cleaning of the walking surface after the snow and ice has cleared will remove any sort of Magnesium Chloride residue.
+If you have a ramp made of aluminum, like our PATHWAY® HD Code Compliant Modular Access System, a simple cleaning of the walking surface after the snow and ice have cleared will remove any sort of Magnesium Chloride residue.

-Because when you follow these steps regularly, your business’s access solution will remain clear and safe to use.
+When you follow these steps regularly, your business’s access solution will remain clear and safe to use.